PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 Note 1: The directory in which you create your file should be chosen wisely (which campaign?
 BO or FO?
 Which page in BO? ...).
 This file organization is very important since Mocha lets you run test by folders (recursively or not), so grouping your tests by features or meta-features (pages) is a very good idea.

-Note 2: You can create nested describes (scenarios inside scenarios) in the same file, if you need to regroup some tasks in a more readable way.
+Note 2: You can create nested `describes` (scenarios inside scenarios) in the same file, if you need to regroup some tasks in a more readable way.
 Keep in mind that the generated report will follow your hierarchy!

-Note 3: We recommend adding more information about the scenario as a comment before your describe (so anyone opening the file can see what the test exactly do).
+Note 3: It's a good practice to add more information about the scenario as a comment before the main `describe`, so anyone opening the file can see what the test exactly do.

 ```js
 /*